HyungjunAn/toolbox/keep/res/en/daily.md

 I want to rent a bike
 I'd like to rent a bike(공손)

-일정을 촉박하게 줘서 미안
--> I'm sorry I gave you a tight deadline.
+I'm sorry I gave you a tight deadline.

 I'm sorry for late response.

-귀찮게 해서 미안하다. / 방해해서 미안하다.
--> I'm sorry to bother you.
+I'm sorry to bother you.

-쪼아서 미안
--> I'm sorry to rush you.
+I'm sorry to rush you.

 I understand ~~ need to check which complies standard.